myPhysicsLab Documentation

 memo.memorize();

-You can modify the printVar function to format the numbers however you want.
+Modify the printVar function to format the numbers however you want.
 For example you can use Javascript’s Number.toExponential or one of the myphysicslab.lab.Util number format functions like Util.NF5E.

 To see it working try this link (and click the “play” button).